 For Overnight or Commercial Delivery Services, use:

-What is the Re-registration / Renewal fee?
+What is the aircraft registration renewal fee?
 How do I make Fee payments?

-The re-registration and renewal fees are both $5.00 per aircraft.
+The aircraft registration renewal fee is $5.00 per aircraft.
 Fees for on-line transactions are paid through Pay.Gov which accepts Visa, MasterCard, American Express, and Discover credit cards.
 If you are mailing your application and payment, please pay by check or money order made payable to the Federal Aviation Administration.

-How does the on-line Re-registration / Renewal web page work?
+How does the on-line Aircraft Registration Renewal web page work?

-If you find that: the aircraft description matches your aircraft; the owner or owners' names* are listed properly; the mailing address and physical address are correct; the owner(s) still meets citizenship requirements under 14 CFR §47.3; and the aircraft is not registered in another country; then you should affirm that no changes are needed to this registration by selecting that bar.
-This will take you to a page where you may proceed with payment, or to add the first aircraft to your cart and proceed to the re-registration or renewal of another aircraft.
+If you find that: the aircraft description matches your aircraft; the owner or owners' names* are correctly listed; the mailing address and physical address are correct; the owner(s) still meets citizenship requirements under 14 CFR §47.3; and the aircraft is not registered in another country; then you should affirm that no changes are needed to this registration by selecting that option.
+This will take you to a page where you may proceed with payment, or to add the first aircraft to your cart and proceed to the renewal of another aircraft.
 Follow the instructions and select the links appropriate to your situation.

-Is there a way to pay for multiple on-line re-registration or renewal actions with one credit card payment?
+Is there a way to pay for multiple on-line renewal actions with one credit card payment?

 Yes.
-The on-line re-registration / Renewal web page now accepts as many as 25 re-registration actions in one session.
-This includes accepting payment of the multiple re-registration fees in one on-line credit card transaction.
-The aircraft must be due for re-registration or renewal according to the applicable schedule, and the window for on-line re-registration applications must still be open.
+The on-line Registration Renewal web page now accepts as many as 25 registration renewal actions in one session.
+This includes accepting payment of the multiple renewal fees in one on-line credit card transaction.
+The aircraft must be due for renewal according to the applicable schedule, and the time for on-line renewal applications must still be open.

-I can't find my online re-registration / renewal security code, can I get it resent or by phone?
+I can't find my on-line renewal security code, can I get it resent or by phone?

-No, the code is sent once with the first notice of registration expiration.
-It can not be re-issued or provided by phone.
-You may re-register your aircraft following the instructions under "How do I re-register without the code provided in the notice letter?"
+The code is sent with the first two notices of registration expiration.
+It cannot be re-issued or provided by phone.
+You may renew the aircraft's registration following the instructions under "How do I renew aircraft registration without the on-line security code?"

-If you did not receive the notice with the on-line re-registration / security code, if your designated filing window has closed, or you have a registration change to report then you must mail your re-registration or renewal application and fee.
-Select Look up an N-number from the Do you want to..?” box on the right side of the Aircraft Registration page.
+If you did not receive the renewal notices with the on-line renewal security code, or if you have an address or other registration change to report; then you must mail the aircraft registration renewal application with the appropriate fee(s).
+Select Look up an N-number from the "Top Tasks" box on the right side of the Aircraft Registration page.
 Enter your aircraft's N-Number in the space provided and select "Submit" to perform an N-number inquiry for your aircraft.
-Review the registration information shown for your aircraft; the names of the owners, the mailing address, the type of registration and status.
+Review the registration information shown for your aircraft; the names of the owners, the mailing address(es), and the type of registration and status.
 It may be useful to print the results page.

 14 Code of Federal Regulations, Part 49 - Recording of Aircraft Titles and Security Documents, provides regulations for the recording of certain conveyances affecting an interest in U.S. registered aircraft.
 The validity of any instrument recordable under this part such as a bill of sale, lease, lien, or security instrument is governed by the laws of the State, possession, Puerto Rico, or District of Columbia in which the instrument was delivered.
 This rule did not make any change to Part 49, and the Aircraft Registration Branch does not anticipate any changes in the examination and processing of these instruments.
 It is notable that an aircraft with expired registration is not registered, which means new instruments may not be recorded until the aircraft is again registered.
 However, when an aircraft's registration expires, the recorded bills of sale, liens, leases, and security interests that are part of the aircraft record will remain a part of that record.
 Recorded instruments will be available for review during periods of expiration as they are now following the sale, export, registration cancellation, and even the demise of the aircraft.